shigeyukey/shige-addons-wiki/src/Anki-Leaderboard-Plus.md

 1. You can change the bar position to the top or bottom of Anki.
 Default is the top.
 1. If you set the bar at the bottom, Anki's auto-hide answer bar feature may not work.
 This issue has not yet been resolved.

+### 2. Enable and display the Bar

+1. Turning it off disables the add-on and hides the bar.
+To show the bar again, use “Plus Config” in the leaderboard menu, or go to Tools -> Add-ons -> Select Leadearboard Plus -> Config

 ## Color